Brahehus: History

 Brahehus was finished in 1651.
 In the following year, Brahe founded Gränna and had its streets oriented towards the castle, so that the streets would be clearly visible from the castle and vice versa.
 Its original purpose as a dower house for the Countess had been rendered moot by her death in 1650, so the castle instead housed entertainment for Brahe's guests.
-Per Brahe the Younger died in 1680, and his successor Count Nils Brahe the Younger was considerably less interested in the fate of the castle.
+Per Brahe the Younger died in 1680, and his successor Count Nils Brahe the Younger was considerably less interested in the castle's fate.
 Soon thereafter, Brahehus was confiscated to the crown in the Great Reduction of Charles XI, and much of the movables were auctioned in Jönköping 1697–1702.
 On 29 September 1708, a fire broke out in the nearby village of Uppgränna, which quickly spread to and consumed Brahehus.

 Interest in the castle ruins grew in the 19th century, when it was perceived as a romantic destination.
 The first plans for a restoration of the ruins were drawn up by the Royal Academy of Letters in 1891, although the actual restoration was performed later between 1911 and 1913.
 Since then, Brahehus has been restored four more times, the latest in 2011–2012.
 In 1972, the E4 motorway, with a service area (including, despite objections from the National Heritage Board and the local antiquarian, a petrol station), was opened 50 m from the ruins.